 As a rule of thumb try to avoid displaying fields that are not required.
 It makes forms shorter and users happier.
 There are times however when you can’t avoid it.
 So when it comes to fields that are optional, highlight it instead of the other way around of displaying Required or “*” for all other fields.

 Group related fields

 Grouping related fields helps people scan and find what they are looking for faster.
 It also breaks up long forms into sections.
 Divide and conquer!

 Don’t make buttons and touch areas too small.
 People are not clicking on things with a mouse cursor, they are using their fingers to tap on items.

 Stay true to the platform

 With mobile and especially in apps try to stay true to the platform.
 Use the same interaction patterns when possible and provide UI that is familiar to users.
 People have the same expectation from a back button in any app running on the same device, may it be iOS, Android or Windows Phone.

 Always keep the goals of the user in mind and if you put a little effort into designing forms you’ll reduce the abandonment rate and increase conversion rate.
-Make sure to subscribe for more articles like this and check out the tools we are building to help you design better forms.
+Make sure to subscribe for more articles like this and check out the FREE tools we are building to help you design better forms.